dgerod/rosplan_pytools/README.md

 ## Hooking in actions

-You can use two method for hooking in new actions for rosplan.
+You can use two method for hooking in new actions for ROSPlan.
 This should be make in conjunction with your domain.pddl file, as it uses the names of the pddl actions to find your functions.
 The following are based on the following:

 ```
 (:action talk